 - Gravity distributors: These are capable of handling large liquid flow rates and have a high turndown ratio.
 Although efficient, they are sensitive to internal liquid hydraulics and contain a limited amount of drip points.
-They can be further divided into orifice and trough type distributors.
+They can be further divided into orifice plate distributors and trough type distributors.

 - Pressure distributors: Less expensive than gravity distributors, pressure distributors feature more room for vapor flow and require smaller lead-up piping.
 However, given that the quality of distribution is less and there is a greater potential for corrosion, their operating costs prove ultimately higher than gravity distributors.
 Pressure distributors can be further divided into spray nozzle and ladder-type distributors.